Continue to Question Four

 That is correct!

-In case you missed it, go back to the Harry Ransom Center site to see a photo copy of Gutenberg’s Bible in Latin.
-Click on “Turn the pages”.
+In case you missed it, go back to the Harry Ransom Center site to see Gutenberg’s Bible in Latin.
+Click on “TURN THE PAGES” in the red menu bar to see different pages.
 You can zoom in for a better look.
+(You may need to use a browser other than Chome.
+The viewer appears to require Java.)
 For more information about the Gutenberg Bible and the printing press, please see the links below.

 Short video of a replica Gutenberg press from Passages